Naam/Agent-Warden/README.md

 ## Features

-### Core Functionality

-- **Centralized Rule Management**: Download and maintain MDC rules from a central location
-- **Custom Command Support**: Manage and distribute custom slash commands for AI tools
+### AI Coding Assistant Rules Management

+- **Multi-Assistant Support**: Manage rules for Cursor, Augment, Claude Code, Windsurf, and Codex from one tool
+- **Centralized Rules**: Store all your AI assistant rules in one place, sync to unlimited projects
+- **Automatic Sync**: Update rules once, propagate changes to all projects instantly
+- **Multi-Target Projects**: Install rules for multiple AI assistants in the same project (e.g., Cursor + Augment)
+- **Status Tracking**: See which projects have outdated rules, conflicts, or local modifications
-- **Multiple Installation Modes**: Choose between symlinks (for synchronized updates) or copies (for project-specific modifications)
+- **Symlinks or Copies**: Choose between automatic updates (symlinks) or project-specific customization (copies)

+### Custom Commands for AI Assistants

-- **Multi-Target Support**: Support for Cursor, Augment, Claude, Windsurf, and Codex
+- **Slash Commands**: Manage custom `/commands` for Augment, Claude, and Codex
+- **Command Library**: Pre-built commands for code review, testing, refactoring, and API design
-- **State Tracking**: Keep track of all installed projects and their configurations
+- **Sync Commands**: Keep custom commands consistent across all your projects
-- **Conversion Support**: Convert symlinks to copies when project-specific modifications are needed
+- **Target-Specific**: Install commands only to assistants that support them

+### Team Collaboration & Sharing

+- **GitHub Packages**: Share rules and commands with your team via GitHub repositories
+- **Version Control**: Track package versions, check for updates, view diffs before updating
+- **Smart Discovery**: Search and install rules/commands by name across all packages
+- **Team Standards**: Enforce consistent AI coding practices across your organization

 ### Advanced Features

-- **GitHub Package Management**: Download and manage rule/command packages from GitHub repositories
-- **Version Control**: Track package versions, check for updates, and view diffs before updating
-- **Smart Discovery**: Automatically discover and install rules/commands by name across packages
-- **System-wide Configuration**: Install global configurations for supported AI tools
+- **Global Configuration**: Install system-wide configs for Claude Desktop, Windsurf, and Codex
-- **Command Templates**: Pre-built commands for code review, testing, refactoring, and API design
+- **Conflict Detection**: Three-way merge detection (source changed, user modified, or both)
+- **Change Tracking**: See exactly what changed before updating rules
 - **Flexible Installation**: Install rules only, commands only, or both together
-- **Git Integration**: Full git submodule support with version control
+- **Git Integration**: Full git submodule support for package management

 ## Installation